-Primary tumors originate in the spine, where they may be benign or malignant and seldom spread beyond the central nervous system.
-They may arise from bones in the spinal column, from the coverings of the spinal cord, or develop in the spinal cord and nerves.
+- Primary Tumors: Primary tumors originate in the spinal column.
+They might be benign or malignant, and they rarely spread outside the nervous system.
+The tumor may develop from the vertebrae, the coverings of the spinal cord, or from the spinal nerves.

-Extradural tumors are outside the spinal cord and its covering called the dura.
-About 55% of all spinal tumors are extradural and they’re usually caused by metastatic cancer.
+- Extradural: Extradural tumors are located outside the spinal cord and its coverings, known as the dura.
+They account for 55% of all spinal tumors, usually caused by metastatic cancer, necessitating surgery, chemotherapy, or radiation.

-Intramedullary tumors are inside the spinal cord, where they account for 5% of all spinal tumors.
-The most common types of intramedullary tumors are astrocytomas, ependymomas, and hemangioblastomas.
-They’re usually benign and treated with surgical removal.
+- Intramedullary: Intramedullary tumors are located inside the spinal cord, and they account for only 5% of all spinal tumors.
+The following are the common types of intramedullary spinal tumors — astrocytomas, ependymomas, and hemangioblastomas.